 The department sponsors a semester in Dijon, France, the site of a well-established French university.
 Students go as a group in the fall semester, accompanied by a departmental faculty member.
 Majors in all disciplines are eligible.
 Juniors are given preference, but well-qualified sophomores are also considered.
 Applicants should have completed the basic foreign language requirement (FRH 212, FRH 213, FRH 214, or equivalent), or should do so before going to Dijon.
 They are encouraged—but not required—to take one course or more above the level, preferably FRH 319.

-Students are placed in language courses according to their level of ability in French, as ascertained by a test given at Dijon.
-Courses are taught by native French professors.
-The resident director supervises academic, residential, and extracurricular affairs and has general oversight of independent study projects.
+Students are placed in language courses according to their level of ability in French, as ascertained by a test given at the Centre International d’Études Françaises at the Université de Bourgogne in Dijon.
+Courses are taught by local French professors and by the resident director, who also supervises academic, residential, and extracurricular affairs.

 |FRH 350||Studies in French Language and Culture||6|

 |FRH 353||Studies in French Art||2|